ClarytyLLC/docs/src/docs/aiware/install/install.md

    </ul>
    </div>

-1. Run install command for aiWARE Core (Optional)
+1. Run install command for aiWARE Core (optional).
    <!-- to be removed -->
    <!-- Note the default channel -->
    <!-- Add to installation script, assume single -->